af1tang/bcps/README.md

-# Budget-Constrained Precision Sensing and Its Healthcare Applications
+# Adversarial Precision Sensing w/ Healthcare Applications

-This is the code repository for manuscript 4670: *"Budget-Constrained Precision Sensing and Its Healthcare Applications"* by *Anonymous Authors*.
+This is the code repository for *Adversarial Precision Sensing with Healthcare Applications* (ICDM'20) by Fengyi Tang, Lifan Zeng, Fei Wang and Jiayu Zhou.
+Here, you will find instructions for:

+* preparing MIMIC-III code to test out experiments
+* preparing synthetic data from the paper
+* `models.py` file containing the FS and PL models
+* `main.py` training and evaluation loops

 ## Usages
 ### Requirements